bobbyluig/eclipse/docs/src/tutorial.md

 $$2: (3,0)$$
 $$3: (1,2)$$

 The following equations can then be applied to find $\delta$ for crawl gait.
 It basically uses trigonometric properties of perpendicular lines.
 Note that you must use the `atan2` function in your favorite programming language because signs are very important here.
-Also note that these are implemented **incorrectly** in the actual code (forgot to sutract COM).
+Also note that these are implemented **incorrectly** in the actual code (forgot to subtract COM).
 But hey, it still worked alright because I set a huge $\sigma$.

 $$\DeclareMathOperator{\atantwo}{atan2}$$
 $$\theta = \atantwo \left((y_2 - y_1),(x_2 , x_1) \right)$$
 $$\delta_{x,crawl} = \sigma \sin \left( \theta \right) + x_0 - c_x$$
 $$\delta_{y,crawl} = -\sigma \cos \left( \theta \right) + y_0 - c_y$$

-I did static COM computations for $(c_x, c_y)$, but you should use the inverse kinematics equations to compute the location of each segement of the leg and use it to produce a more accurate computation.
+I did static COM computations for $(c_x, c_y)$, but you should use the inverse kinematics equations to compute the location of each segment of the leg and use it to produce a more accurate computation.
 The servos are actually relatively heavy so the leg positions visibly contribute to the COM.

 ### Static Optimization

 Adjustments to the gait can be made before execution.
 This is especially true with the COM.
-All operations rely on the use of `numpy`, which basically vectorizes operations in C. Because gait generation is called frequently, other programming optimizations such as caching should be used as well.
+All operations rely on the use of `numpy`, which basically uses vectorized operations in C. Because gait generation is called frequently, other programming optimizations such as caching should be used as well.

 We'll redefine $\delta$ to be a 4 x 3 matrix rather than individual values of $\delta_x$, $\delta_y$, and $\delta_z$ (0).
 Let $F$ be a 4 x 3 matrix such that each row $i$ contains an $(x, y, z)$ which indicates the target position of leg at index $i - 1$.